geo-mak/interconnect/DESIGN.md

 Since the ABI is a shared "language" between systems, interoperability and stability are of a strategic importance.

 The current prototype I am working on has the following design aspects:
-- Type system for API-definition (numbers, enums, structs, traits..etc).
+- Interface definition language with type system (numbers, enums, structs, traits..etc).
-- Compiler and libraries for generating language-specific ABI-compatible implementations.
+- Compiler and libraries for generating language-specific ABI-compatible implementations from API-definition files.
-- Support for generating "async" APIs.
+- Support generating "async" APIs.
 - Reuseable linear memory with virtual offsets for encoding and decoding.
 - Useful defaults with customizations options.

 These design aspects aim at abstracting the details of the ABI using higher-level representation of the API, for automated management of interoperability and compatibility.

-The type system and the compiler (and its CLI) are already implemented and working, but the implementation is very fragile and not yet ready to show up.
+There is already a (kind of) working implementation of the definition language and its type system in terms of compiler and native-support types (for Rust), but their implementation is fragile and not yet ready to show up.